Shayegan8/StreamingWithMB/README.md

 TODO:
 - better bandwidth change logic for s3 mode (its kinda like ack, i use ack name for this logic), i'll put it in a same packet i send without sending another packet

-Same operation applies for the proxy :)

-oh btw the port is 1080

 MAYBE i add a mechanism that you can use both s3 and redis, like sending your chunks with redis database and getting them with s3 and backwards, maybe i add udp ip spoof tunneling